soroushkavousi/fireplace-api/README.md

 - Can get the list of sessions and revoke them
 - Currently, sessions only have IP, but I should also add the user-agent and the country of the IP

 **16. Id Generation and Encoding**

 - Check [Guides/id-generation-and-encoding.md](Guides/id-generation-and-encoding.md)

 <br/> <br/>

 # The Swagger

-With the ***swagger UI***, you can easily interact with the API and learn it.
+With the **_swagger UI_**, you can easily interact with the API and learn it.
 It shows all routes, inputs, outputs, models, and errors.
-It also generates a _[swagger.json](https://api.fireplace.bitiano.com/docs/v1/swagger.json)_ which describes the schema of the API that can be imported into your app.
+It also generates a _[swagger.json](https://api.fireplace.bitiano.com/docs/v1/swagger.json)_, which describes the schema of the API that can be imported into your app.

 [Check the **Swagger UI** website](https://api.fireplace.bitiano.com/docs/index.html)